flattiverse/connector-csharp/IMPLEMENTERS.md

 * no `team` query parameter was specified and the server found no non-spectator team that could be auto-selected

 `0x17` is currently used when a client sends `0x84 Continue` for a controllable that has already entered the closing phase.

+`0x18` is currently used when a client requests `0xC7` / `0xC8` for a player that has no avatar available.

 Current `InvalidArgumentKind` values: